leahkemp/pipeface/docs/run_on_nci.md

     "snp_indel_caller": "deepvariant",
 ```

-Specify the SV caller to use (either 'sniffles', 'cutesv' or 'both').
+Specify the SV caller to use ('sniffles', 'cutesv' or 'both').
 Eg:

 ```json
     "sv_caller": "sniffles",